Top 10 TypeScript Mistakes Beginners Make and How to Avoid Them

 Explanation

 TypeScript offers powerful control flow analysis to refine types at runtime using type guards.
-But many beginners don’t take full advantage of it—they either use unsafe type assertions (as
+But many beginners don’t take full advantage of it—they either use unsafe type assertions (as), or they don’t narrow types effectively before accessing properties.

 This often results in: